Zero-1729/rocket/README.md

 ## About :book:

-Rocket is a High level Dynamically-typed, Object-Oriented Programming Language that facilitates easy keyword-syntax customization.
+Rocket is a High-level Dynamically-typed Object-Oriented Programming Language that enables easy keyword-syntax customization out-of-the-box.

 [More](docs/About.md)